camunda-community-hub/Camunda-7-Spring-Boot-Tutorial-Lafayette/README.md

 * How to create forms and link them to user tasks
 * How to write java classes that can be run by Service Tasks
 * How to configure an XOR gateway based on process data
-* How to configure non-interupting timer events
+* How to configure non-interrupting timer events
 * How to trigger and catch BPMN errors thrown from Java Code